DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00008_reelase-test-plan.md

 - **Sanity Testing** will be conducted in the production environment post-deployment to confirm that both the code changes and data are stable and working as intended.
 This includes a quick health check of critical functionalities to ensure there are no major issues after the release.
 ## Test Scope
 **Issues/Updates to be Tested:**
 1. [230685 Run CFR scripts for 2023-4 and validate new output](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/230685) - CFR 2024 data has been added and validated in various environments.
-We will validate the presence of CFR 2024 data in pre production but won't release to production until all checks are complete. this won't block other tickets going to production.
+We will validate the presence of CFR 2024 data in pre production but won't release to production until data validation checks are complete.
+This won't block other tickets going to production.
 2. [217196 Direct revenue financing coming undefined](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/217196) - Direct revenue financing was coming undefined which has been fixed. we will validate in pre production that it is not undefined schools anymore.
 3. [232528 incorrect spending framework link](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/232528) - The spending framework link were changed and updates were made on the service to reflect the same.
 We will validate it again in pre production.
 4. [28225 Expenditure missing for converted schools](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/228225) - Previously we were showing schools on LA/Trust homepage which were part of the organisation in previous years resulting in showing 0 for schools which have closed/moved.
 Updated it to only show the schools which are present in the current year.
 Tested in dev/test and will validate again in pre production.